8 great London restaurants with outdoor space to book this spring

 A seat at Allegra’s terrace, when the weather is just right, is also a lovely thing, a space for 50, polished to a sky-rise-in-Manhattan feel, with open-fire cooking and a tight, seasonally driven menu that may comprise choux showered with pounded pistachios and caulked with liver parfait; or a pork chop that radiates a fading pink and is veneered green with peas and lettuce; and the fried chicken.
 It is certainly worth the tube-ride out east.

 Gunpowder, Tower Bridge

-A lynchpin within the wave of singular, contemporary Indian restaurants that have arrived in the capital, Gunpowder draws the crowds with its punchy small plates, namely goat ham croquettes with apple chutney and chorizo; a spicy-venison-and-vermicelli doughnut; and Karwari soft-shell crab – and larger, family-style dishes that range from whole duck leg with Andhra sambal and parsnips to whole beef rib in Kerala pepper sauce.
+A lynchpin within the wave of singular, contemporary Indian restaurants that have arrived in the capital, Gunpowder draws the crowds with its punchy small plates – namely goat ham croquettes with apple chutney and chorizo; a spicy-venison-and-vermicelli doughnut; and Karwari soft-shell crab – and larger, family-style dishes that range from whole duck leg with Andhra sambal and parsnips, to beef rib in Kerala pepper sauce.

 The south London branch’s outdoor seating offers a view of Tower Bridge without having to wrestle with the tourist hordes, and its breakfast menu, some of which is influenced by traditional bakeries, such as Kayani Bakery in Pune, leans towards the gentler side.
 The Anjuna Market Style Omelette incorporates crab and grilled tomatoes with a side of pao, an orb-like Goan bread roll; and the cardamom pancakes are paired with caramelised banana and flecked with pistachio and come with a sluice of crème fraiche.
 Wash it all down with a spiced Masala chai; the walk over Tower Bridge can wait.